INTERVIEW BY MARKO SYRJALA

 How close were you with Steve Hunter and the late Dick Wagner?

-I never had a chance to meet Dick but I did interview Steve when he re-joined Alice’s band a few years ago.
-He’s a great guy and amazing guitar player.
+I never had a chance to meet Dick, but I interviewed Steve when he re-joined Alice’s band a few years ago.
+He’s a great guy and an amazing guitar player.

 BITS AND PIECES